KabeloLebitsa/MIPS-Assembly-Language-SchoolProject/README.md

     On running the codes
           1. Open Dev-C++, then Ctrl+O to open .c source code.Then click F11 to compile and run the code.
-          2. Run mars, then Ctrl+O to open .asm source code.Click F3 to assemble the code...then run it
+          2. Run mars,with jdk(Java Development Kit), then Ctrl+O to open .asm source code.Click F3 to assemble the code...then run it
           3. Open nodepad ,the Ctrl+O to open .txt code
  *******************************************************************************************************